Skip to content

 • summaries also have provenance and are not "truth by default."

-Why that is dangerous:
+Why this path is systemically dangerous:

 • the write happens under latency pressure;